philwinkle/Philwinkle_DeadlockRetry/readme.md

 I am not claiming this will fix anything or improve the performance of your store.
 Use at your own risk.

-This is not intended to be a long-term solution to stores with systemic issues.
+This is not intended to be a long-term solution for stores with systemic issues.
 This is meant to help solve real-world problems with stores suffering from deadlocks while they work out their own hardware, plugin, customization, other issues.